ethteck/splat/docs/Configuration.md

 ## Inheritance

-For projects with several similar overlays, Splat supports configuration inheritance.
+For projects with several similar overlays, splat supports configuration inheritance.
 Shared options and segments can be defined in a configuration file and then extended in another configuration file using the top level `parent` key.
 Parents are resolved recursively, allowing projects to be organized using a flexible configuration tree.